 - Service transition.
 To quote ITIL: “Service transition ensures that new, modified, or retired services meet the expectations of the business as documented in the service strategy and service design stages of the lifecycle.”
 With change management, service asset and configuration management, service validation and testing, and knowledge management all relevant to other business functions.

 - Service operation.
-It’s the activities and processes required to deliver and manage services at agreed levels to employees and customers.
-It’s the ITSM processes most likely to be used in the early stages of ESM adoption: incident management, service request fulfillment, and problem management.
+It’s the activities and ITSM processes required to deliver and manage services at agreed levels to employees and customers.
+It’s the ITSM processes most likely to be used in the early stages of ESM and ITSM processes adoption: incident management, service request fulfilment, and problem management.

 - Continual service improvement (CSI).
 Identifying and implementing improvements to services or business function operations.
-I wonder how many existing ESM successes include CSI?
+I wonder how many existing ESM successes include CSI or ITIL 4’s continual improvement?

-Thus, ESM can be so much more than just service desk and self-service, and more than just the extension of the commonly-adopted ITSM processes outside of IT.
+Thus, ESM can be so much more than just service desk and self-service (especially with the introduction of ITIL 4), and more than just the extension of the commonly-adopted ITSM processes outside of IT.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.